vmware-tanzu/graph-framework-for-microservices/README.md

 Playground - Early Edition :)

-Nexus SDK is an next-gen platform, framework and runtime.
+Nexus SDK is a next-gen platform, framework and runtime.
 Its mission is to provide an extensible, distributed platform that will accelerate application development, simplify consumption, providing a highly functional, stable and feature rich platform, for all products in the AllSpark family.

-This Dev/Tech preview implements Nexus Datamodel as K8s CRD's.
+This Dev/Tech preview implements Nexus Datamodel as K8s CRDs.
 Applications can consume Nexus datamodel using standard K8s libraries, just as they consume any K8s CRD.

 We will demonstrate:

 - Simple / intuitive DSL to specify Nexus Datamodel
 - Nexus compiler that understands Nexus DSL and generates datamodel spec and libraries
-- Nexus Datamodel implemention using K8s CRD's
+- Nexus Datamodel implementation using K8s CRDs
 - Nexus runtime to host Nexus Datamodel
 - Ability to consume Nexus Datamodel using standard / opensource K8s libraries

-This wiki will setup you up with your own playgound, to explore Nexus SDK in action.
+This wiki will set you up with your own playground, to explore Nexus SDK in action.
 The playground also provides a Sample App to interact with the datamodel.

 **2 - ways to get started:**